Withdrawals and Drops

 Withdrawal cards must be signed by both the course professor and an advisor from the Center for Advising and Academic Services (Undergraduates) or the Dean’s Office (Graduates).

-A College withdrawal will likely result in the loss of some or all financial aid, including federal loan proceeds, and the student will be liable for all balances on the student account.
+A University withdrawal will likely result in the loss of some or all financial aid, including federal loan proceeds, and the student will be liable for all balances on the student account.
 We strongly recommend you meet with your financial aid counselor before you stop attending classes and withdraw.

-NOTE: A College withdrawal will likely result in the loss of some or all financial aid, including federal loan proceeds, and the student will be liable for all balances on the student account.
+NOTE: A University withdrawal will likely result in the loss of some or all financial aid, including federal loan proceeds, and the student will be liable for all balances on the student account.
 We strongly recommend you meet with your financial aid counselor before you stop attending classes and withdraw.

 If you withdraw from all classes and you are a recipient of federal aid in the form of loans or grants, you need to be aware that the withdrawal may mean that some or all of the awards you have received for the term must be returned to the federal government as "unearned".
 The federal government regulations stipulate that if the student fails to complete at least 60% of the term, that a portion of the aid must be forfeit.
 You can do a rough calculation by counting how many days you will have been enrolled and actively attending classes and dividing it by the total number of days in the term (you can use the academic calendar to figure this out).
 This number should be multiplied by the federal loans and grants you have received for that term and the result is the amount of aid you may keep.
-The College will be obligated to return the rest to the federal government.
+The University will be obligated to return the rest to the federal government.

 As an example, let's assume Sally Student is a sophomore enrolled full time in the fall term and received a Federal Direct Subsidized Loan in the amount of $1,750 for the fall term.
 Let's also assume that Sally was eligible for a Pell Grant in the amount of $2,500 for that term.
 If Sally withdraws from all of her classes on October 1 and had been in regular attendance until that date, the following would be the calculation: